dotnet/tye/docs/tutorials/hello-tye/01_deploy.md

 ## Exploring tye.yaml

 Tye has a optional configuration file (`tye.yaml`) to allow customizing settings.
-If you want to use `tye deploy` as part of a CI/CD system, it's expected that you'll have a `tye.yaml`.
+If you want to use `tye build-push-deploy` as part of a CI/CD system, it's expected that you'll have a `tye.yaml`.

 1. Scaffolding `tye.yaml`